zackees/fastled-wasm/README.md

 The compilation to wasm will happen under a lock.
 Removing this lock requires removing the platformio toolchain as the compiler backend which enforces it's own internal lock preventing parallel use.

+Simple syntax errors will be caught by the pre-processing step.
+This happens without a lock to reduce the single lock bottleneck.

 # Sketch Cache

 Sketchs are aggresively finger-printed and stored in a cache.
 White space, comments, and other superficial data will be stripped out during pre-processing and minimization for fingerprinting.
 This source file decimation is only used for finger